Brecon: Mum killer failed by mental health team say family

 "We don't think that any of us will ever get over how much mum suffered in her final hours at the hands of her son, our brother.
 We think this will haunt us for all of time."

+Powys health Board and Powys council said: "We extend our sincere condolences to the family at this time, for the tragic loss of Joyce and the impact felt across the whole family.
+Their voice will be at the heart of our learning from these events."

-Mr Griffiths' family said he was "historically kind, funny, clever and a caring dad to his daughters" but his mental health deteriorated over the past 10 years.
+Griffiths' family said he was "historically kind, funny, clever and a caring dad to his daughters" but his mental health deteriorated over the past 10 years.

 He was sectioned and medicated with antipsychotic drugs while living overseas with his family, but "lived a good life" when released and medicated.

-However, this changed when Mr Griffiths returned to Wales in 2020 and "entered the care of the local mental health authority and stopped taking his intravenous medication".
+However, this changed when he returned to Wales in 2020 and "entered the care of the local mental health authority and stopped taking his intravenous medication".

+Mr Justice Griffiths accepted the plea of diminished responsibility because of "expert evidence on both sides" detailing the "emails" he was sending at the time and detained Griffiths under the Mental Health Act.

+"At the time of her death, Joyce Griffiths had taken you back to her home in Llanfrynach when your marriage and life abroad had broken down because of your mental illness," he added.

+"This evidence all shows that you were floridly psychotic and suffering from paranoid schizophrenia, including paranoid and persecutory beliefs of delusional intensity, when you killed your mother."

-Now the family said they needed Mr Griffiths to be "kept medicated and detained in a secure mental health facility for a very, very long time so that several generations of our family can try to begin to heal".
+Griffiths' family said he needed to be "kept medicated and detained in a secure mental health facility for a very, very long time so that several generations of our family can try to begin to heal".

 "We have very grave concerns that should he be released, another life could be lost."